ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-data-file.markdown

 ![Figure 2.
 Import Options](images/import-from-file-options.png "Import Options")

-{NOTE:Import settings for items that don't exist in source database}
-If any of the options is set but the source database doesn't contain any items of that type, the item will be skipped.
-{NOTE/}

 1. [Include Documents](../../../../studio/database/documents/document-view)
-   If disabled, the following document related items will automatically be excluded too.
+   Toggle to include documents and to enable inclusion of the following document related items:
     - [Include Attachments](../../../../document-extensions/attachments/what-are-attachments)
     - [Include Legacy Attachments](../../../../studio/database/create-new-database/from-legacy-files)
      Determines whether or not legacy attachments contained in the file should be imported where legacy attachments refers to v2.x and v3.x attachments.